Dr Adrian Field

 Nichola Lorenzon - Experienced policy researcher, with a broad background in applied research and programme design.
 Nichola's work often involves developing approaches to inform and engage stakeholders, including online tools and resources that are practical, engaging and fit for purpose.

 Kate McKegg – International leader in developmental evaluation with a strong depth of experience in evaluation capacity building, research, teaching, training and facilitation.

 Dr Hamish Mackie – Human systems researcher, leading major research initiatives in cycling and road safety, sustainable transport, physical activity, and sport and recreation sectors.

 Rebecca Mills - Founder of The Lever Room and a world-leading impact strategist and innovator.
 Rebecca is a thought leader, futures thinker and direction setter.

-Dr Melody Oliver – Researcher in public health and physical activity, specialising in children’s social and built environments, and with specialist knowledge of the integration of objective physical activity measurement and associated tools.
+Associate Professor Melody Smith – Researcher in public health and physical activity, specialising in children’s social and built environments, and with specialist knowledge of the integration of objective physical activity measurement and associated tools.